kushagharahi/kushagharahi.github.io/README.md

 ## License

-Source code in this repository is licensed under GPLv3 except for all blog material from the `/src/content/blog/` directory or any subdirectories, or anywhere that blog content appears after compilation.
+Source code in this repository is licensed under GPLv3 except for all content material from the `/src/content/*` directory or any subdirectories, or anywhere that content material appears after compilation.

-Copyright (c) 2020 Kusha Gharahi <kusha.me>
+Copyright (c) 2023 Kusha Gharahi <kusha.me>

  - see [LICENSE.md](LICENSE.md) for more details